jihun-yoon/SPDR/docs/index.md

-# Stock Price Deep Reasoner Documentation
+# SPDR: Stock Price Deep Reasoner Documentation

-Welcome to the documentation for the **Stock Price Deep Reasoner** system.
+Welcome to the documentation for the **SPDR: Stock Price Deep Reasoner**.
 This comprehensive guide will help you understand, install, and effectively use our advanced research system based on iterative deep search principles.

 ## Documentation Overview